adamsilver/fdpb/06-an-inbox.md

 It is, however, possible to highlight the entire row with CSS and Javascript.
 As designers, we're tempted to do more than the minimum.
 We think that more is better.
 We think that more is a symbol of hard work.
 It's actually a lot harder to *resist* doing more, than simply *doing* more.
 Constantly striving for less in a world that rewards you for doing more is very hard work indeed.

-Mailchimp, known for their usability prowess do the minimum:
+Mailchimp, known for their usability prowess, do the minimum:

 ![Mailchimp List](./images/mailchimp-list.png)